-Hard core shoppers will return to the eclectic and colorful shops and art galleries in the Village of Tubac for a second day of shopping.
+Hard core shoppers will return to the eclectic and colorful shops and art galleries in The Village of Tubac for a second day of shopping.
 However, if you’re ready to do something different, try some of the activities below.
-For more details and other options, see https://tubacaz.com/attraction-activities/:
+For more details and other options, see our attractions and activities page.

-A section of the lies along the Santa Cruz River between Tubac and Tumacacori.
+A section of the Juan Bautista de Anza National Historic Trail lies along the Santa Cruz River between Tubac and Tumacacori.
 The trail commemorates the route followed by Spanish explorer Juan Bautista de Anza who led a group of soldiers and settlers from Tubac to the Pacific coast in 1775 where they founded an outpost that later became San Francisco.
 The 4-mile trail between the Village of Tubac and Tumacacori National Historical Park runs through a rare and vibrant desert riparian region, crossing the Santa Cruz River in a few spots.

 Madera Canyon is a 45-minute drive northeast of Tubac, and the drive is worth it.
 Hiking trails are available for every experience level, from the challenging 12.2-mile hike to Mount Wrightson, to the 1.8-mile Nature Trail.
 Hikers will enjoy the high desert flora and fauna of Southern Arizona.
 Madera Canyon is also one of the most popular places in the area to bird watch.
 Picnic areas are available for visitors who pack a lunch.

 Thank you for spending your vacation in Tubac!
 We hope to see you soon for another stay.
 Several exciting events occur in our Village throughout the year.
-Get more information at https://tubacaz.com/festivals/ and start planning your return visit to attend a festival or experience something in the suggested itineraries above that you weren’t able to do on this trip!
+Get more information at our Festivals page and start planning your return visit to attend a festival or experience something in the suggested itineraries above that you weren’t able to do on this trip!